School Stationery Lists

 School Activity Fees

-Fees for school activities; class trips, art and stationery donations, sports and uniforms etc are paid to the Matamata Christian School BOT.
+Fees for school activities; class trips, art and stationery, sports and uniforms etc are paid to the Matamata Christian School BOT.
 These can be paid by internet banking to the ASB account number 12 3438 0004608 00 or by eftpos, cheque or cash at the school office.

 These payments help provide the wonderful classrooms, library, playgrounds, fields, offices and other school facilities that our school community enjoys, supporting the BOT in delivering the high quality, Biblically based education that you would expect for your child.
 These can be paid by internet banking to BNZ account number 02 0360 0021075 02 or by eftpos, cheque or cash at the school office.